 Supporting Battery Stewardship

 In the video below, Assembly Member Das Williams explains the problems associated with battery disposal and discusses his 2014 legislation, AB 2284, which would have established a statewide stewardship program for household batteries.
-For the latest information on Extended Producer Responsibility (EPR) legislation for household batteries, visit our Legislation page.

 In 2013, 27 environmental organizations asked battery and lamp manufacturers to form a partnership to establish much needed take-back programs for their products: